 1. The identification of the document

-The first category of your document must certify the validity, date, and author of the document.
-You must indicate the name of your project, its version, and revisions, the date of publication, and the author(s) of this document.
+The first chapter of your document must certify the validity, date, and author of the document.
+You must indicate the name of your project, its current version, and revisions, the date of publication, and the author(s) of this document.
 Your signature makes you responsible for the information you write in it.